Family Dental Care Begins with Prevention

 Dentists who specialize in family dental care are often seen as the first level of defense against dental abnormalities and disease.
 Regular preventive dental checkups provide routine cleaning and detection of oral health problems, but the patient is always an active partner in maintaining dental health.

 Dental caries (decay) and periodontal (gum) disease are caused by bacteria.
-There are several ways to prevent the damage by bacteria and to maintain oral health.
+There are several ways to prevent damage by bacteria and to maintain oral health.

 Another very effective means of preventing decay is with the use of pit and fissure sealants.
 These are most often composite resin materials that are bonded onto the biting surfaces of teeth early in life.
 They prevent bacteria from getting into the grooves on the tooth where ninety percent of tooth decay starts.